For more information related to constituency offices, contact Financial Services at 250-356-8586.

 LEASE RENEWALS AND AMENDMENTS

-Once reviewed by the Leasing Consultant, Members are required to forward a signed copy of their renewed or amended lease to Financial Services.
+Once reviewed by the Leasing Consultant and Financial Services, Members are required to forward a signed copy of their renewed or amended lease to Financial Services.
 Any rent adjustments will be made on the next available rent payment unless otherwise noted.

 Tenant improvements are covered if they are specified in the lease agreement.
 In some cases, this may mean that the lease will need to be re-negotiated, or an addendum provided.
 Any material changes will require authorization from Financial Services prior to any work being done.
 In some cases, a business case may be required and authorization obtained from the Speaker.
 The Legislative Assembly does not provide advance payments to the landlord or contractors, and repairs and/or improvements are to be amortized over the remaining term of the lease.

-Members representing very large or diverse constituencies may be required to open a secondary office.
-Members do not receive any additional funding to support a second office and all furniture and equipment must be acquired within the existing allowance.
+Members representing very large or diverse constituencies may decide to open a secondary office.
+Members do not receive any additional funding to support a secondary office, and all furniture and equipment must be acquired within the existing allowance.
 In the event a second office is needed, Members should follow the same process as for the primary constituency office to secure a lease.
 Financial Services will pay the lease and any normal occupancy expenses stated in the lease agreement.
 Phones and Internet access will be provided.

-As an alternative to opening a second office, a common practice has been for a Member to book a boardroom or conference area as required.
+As an economical alternative to opening a secondary office, a common practice has been for a Member to book a boardroom or conference area as required.
 Payment options can be either on a monthly schedule with a signed agreement or by invoice.
 Members can contact Financial Services for more details.

 SHARING OF CONSTITUENCY OFFICE SPACE

 Members required to move their constituency offices due to electoral boundary changes will have all associated moving costs covered by the Legislative Assembly.
-Members can contact Financial Services to assist with coordinating the move of phones, computers, and multi-function printer units.
+Members can contact the Information Technology Branch to assist with coordinating the move of phones, computers, and multi-function printer units.
 All other furniture and equipment can be dealt with at the local level.

 Members wanting to voluntarily move their office for any other reason will have the cost of the phones, Internet, and multi-function printer units covered by the Legislative Assembly.
 Any other related costs are the responsibility of the constituency office.
 It is important that Members make certain they are not violating their existing lease conditions prior to committing to a move.
-The Legislative Assembly is not liable for any penalties or fees associated with a Member’s lease.
+The Legislative Assembly is not liable for any penalties or fees associated with a Member’s lease – these are the personal responsibility of the Member.

 CONSTITUENCY OFFICE INSURANCE

-The Legislative Assembly provides blanket insurance coverage through the General Liability Policy for each constituency office.
+The Legislative Assembly provides blanket insurance coverage through the General Liability Policy for each constituency office from its central budget.
 This policy consists of coverage for “all risks” (fire/smoke, water damage, theft, vandalism) of $50,000 office contents; $25,000 valuable papers and records; $5,000,000 commercial liability (personal injuries sustained by persons visiting a constituency office); and $100,000 tenants’ legal liability.
 All offices will be provided with a copy of their policy certificate each year.
-The General Liability policy has an endorsement that includes the landlord as an additional insured party, and a separate certificate can be provided to the landlord, if required.
+The General Liability Policy has an endorsement that includes the landlord as an additional insured party, and a separate certificate can be provided to the landlord, if required.
 The full policy details will be retained in Financial Services.

-The insurance coverage does not cover the loss or repair of personal equipment or furniture belonging to either a Member or an employee.
+The insurance coverage may not cover the significant loss or repair of personal equipment or furniture belonging to either a Member or an employee.
 In the event of loss or damage to personal belongings, claims are to be made against the Member or employee’s home insurance policy.

 Constituency Office Staffing

-Staffing a constituency office is solely the responsibility of each MLA.
-In order to limit the legal liability of Members and the Legislative Assembly, it is highly recommended that Members formalize terms and conditions of employment within an employment contract.
+Staffing a constituency office is solely the responsibility of each Member.
+In order to limit the legal liability of Members and the Legislative Assembly, Members must formalize the terms and conditions of employment within an employment contract.
 A sample employment contract is available from Payroll Services.
+If a formal employment contract is not executed, an offer letter detailing terms of employment is required.
+For additional information, please contact Payroll Services.
+In addition, all of the necessary payroll, benefit, and pension forms necessary to onboard a new constituency assistant are available on the Constituency Office Portal (Please note that the Portal is intranet-based, and is only accessible from the Legislative Assembly network).

 |SALARY PAID REGULAR CONSTITUENCY ASSISTANTS||FREQUENTLY ASKED QUESTIONS|

-Each MLA determines the salary and other terms and conditions of employment for locally hired staff, unless they fall under a collective agreement.
+Each Member determines the salary and other terms and conditions of employment for locally hired staff, unless they fall under a collective agreement.
 Staff cannot be a close relative of the Member.

 Some caucuses may wish to establish “group conditions” for constituency office staff.
 Any individual or group conditions established cannot be binding on either the Legislative Assembly or the government.

 Staff salaries are paid through the Legislative Assembly’s payroll system.
-New staff will be required to complete the necessary employment forms.
+Payroll Services will require a copy of the employment contract or letter of offer for new staff, who will also be required to complete the necessary employment forms.
 This service is provided strictly as a convenience to Members, and should not be interpreted as meaning the individuals are employees of the Legislative Assembly or the government.

 |Q What is meant by “group conditions”?|